 Red Acropora Bugs, or Tegastes acroporanus

 Most saltwater hobbyists will deal with pests at some point.
-Maybe they traded frags with a friend.
-Maybe they bought imported livestock and failed to quarantine or treat it.
-Whatever the reason, some reef aquariums with acropora species may become infested with a pest commonly called red bugs.
+Maybe they traded coral frags with a friend.
+Maybe they bought wild collected corals and failed to quarantine or treat it.
+Whatever the reason, some reef aquariums with acropora species of corals may become infested with a pest commonly called red bugs.
 These red bugs feed on smooth skinned Acropora spp. such as A. granulosa, A. tortuosa, A. caroliniana, and A. echinata.
 Red bugs do not always kill the coral on which they live.
 But they can affect growth rate and overall health.
 It is also considered a bad practice to knowingly trade or sell infested corals to other hobbyists without first explaining the issue.
 Please scroll down to skip to the treatment.

-The following treatment is recommended by experts online.
-Salty Underground has also used it on occasion with success.
-Please thoroughly research the use of any chemical treatment in your tank prior to use to understand the benefits and possible drawbacks.
+The following treatment is recommended after you thoroughly research the use of any chemical treatment in your tank prior to use to understand the benefits and possible drawbacks.

 Interceptor tablets used are for large dogs, weighing 51-100 pounds.
 Boxes of the medication come in packs of 6, each tablet weighing almost 1 gram.
 You will need to ask your veterinarian for the prescription.